HoshiNex/Wanderlust_Chronicles-Travel-website/README.md

 7. **Deploy (Optional)**:
    - If you want to host your website online, consider deploying it to a web hosting service or platform (e.g., GitHub Pages, Netlify, Heroku).

-Remember to replace placeholders (such as "Wanderlust Chronicles") with your actual repository name and customize the README file to provide relevant information about your website.
-Happy coding! 🚀🌐